percona/everest-doc/docs/install/installEverest.md

         2. Enter the specific names for the namespaces you want Percona Everest to manage, separating each name with a comma.
 [These](../use/multi-namespaces.md#default-namespaces-in-percona-everest) namespaces are restricted and cannot be used for deploying databases.

-            * If you do not specify a namespace, the `everest` namespace gets provisioned by default.

-            * You can skip provisioning the database namespace during initial installation by using the flag `--skip-db-namespace`.

-                ??? example "Example"
-                    ```
-                    everestctl install --skip-db-namespace
+        3. If you skip adding the namespaces while installing Percona Everest, you can add them later using the following command.

+            ```sh
+            everestctl namespaces add [NAMESPACE]
             ```

     - **Install Percona Everest using the headless mode** {.power-number}